 To start out, let me note that there are actually two different revenue streams you can earn money on through Spotify (we'll get into more detail in a bit).
 These are mechanical royalties for owning the master recording, songwriter's performance royalties (and on "non-interactive" sites like Pandora, you can also earn artist performance royalties).
+Both are hugely important, but it takes different steps to earn each.

 Note: some of the links below may be affiliate links, meaning that I receive a commission if you purchase through them.